vycoder/portfolio/src/blogs/2018/weird-javascript.md

 console.log(typeof null);               // object
 console.log(holmes instanceof Person);  // true
 ```
-We can see in the code above how `typeof` and `instanceof` works and immediately you should pay attention on `arr` and `null`. `null` apparently is also an `object`, arrays as well but it does make sense since arrays aren't really primitives but a type of an object.
-That would seem like a problem, in order to determine if an object is an array, we could do something like this:
+We can see in the code above how `typeof` and `instanceof` works, and immediately you should pay attention to `arr` and `null`. `null` apparently is also an `object`, and same as arrays.
+It does make sense since arrays aren't really primitives but a type of an object.
+In order to determine if an object is an array, we could do something like this:
 ```javascript
 // a little weird, more of a workaround console.log(Object.prototype.toString.call(arr) === '[object Array]');      // true